 You make it there, sometimes with adventures you could do without along the way.
 It doesn’t matter though, what matters now is finding out which scenario will play out.

-You have your notes, your questions, your ready.
+You have your notes, your questions, you’re ready.

 No turning back now.
 Hope remains.